-Average rating: 2.8 (average)
+Average rating: 3.3 (good)

-Number of reports: 4
+Number of reports: 7

 WILDLIFE IN Moray Firth

-According to reports submitted to WildSide, the species visitors most want to see here are as follows:
+According to reports submitted to WildSide, the most popular species that can be seen here are:

 The Moray Firth is home to a population of around 130 to 200 common bottlenose dolphins.
 Apparently, they are some of the biggest in the world due to the rich feeding grounds and the need for extra blubber to survive the cold waters!
 The dolphins can be seen from land at several points around the Firth including Merkinch Local Nature Reserve, North Kessock, Fort George, the WDC Scottish Dolphin Centre, and Cromarty Firth.

 The best spot is Chanonry Point, just north of Inverness.
 This is because the Point juts out into the Firth creating a bottleneck for salmon returning to the rivers to breed and there is comparatively deep water close to the shore where the dolphins come to hunt.
 The best time to see them is a rising tide (around 1 hour after low tide) so check out the tide times before your visit.
 You can find full details in this guide or you can check the latest updates on the Facebook page.

 Alternatively, you can also do a dolphin watching trip by boat.
 There are a number of companies offering cruises, Moray Dolphins offers an up-to-date list.
 The boats aren’t allowed to disturb the dolphins so take some binoculars!